Enterprise, Alabama: March 2007 tornado

-In the early afternoon of March 1, 2007, Enterprise was hit by a devastating tornado (rated EF4) during the February–March 2007 tornado outbreak.
-The tornado caused nine deaths, injured over 121 others, and left severe damage in the city estimated at nearly $307,000,000, the worst disaster in Enterprise history.
+In the early afternoon of March 1, 2007, Enterprise was struck by a violent EF4 tornado.
+The tornado caused nine deaths and injured over 121 others.
+Damage in Enterprise was estimated at nearly $307 million, the worst disaster in the city's history.

-The worst damage occurred at Enterprise High School, where eight students died after a hallway was almost completely destroyed.
-The students were Michael Bowen (16), Andrew (AJ) Jackson (16), Ryan Mohler (16), Peter Dunn lll (16), Michael (Mikey) Tompkins (17), Jamie Vidensek (17), Michelle Wilson (16) and Kathryn Strunk (16); the remaining casualty was resident Edna Strickland.
+The most severe damage occurred at Enterprise High School, where eight students died after a hallway was destroyed and the wall collapsed on them.
+The students were Michael Bowen (16), Andrew (AJ) Jackson (16), Ryan Mohler (16), Peter Dunn lll (16), Michael (Mikey) Tompkins (17), Jamie Vidensek (17), Michelle Wilson (16) and Kathryn Strunk (16).
+Enterprise resident Edna Strickland was killed in her home near the high school, the ninth fatality from the tornado.
 A quarter mile-wide swath through the downtown area was devastated, with at least 370 houses damaged or destroyed.
 The National Guard was called into the city; a dusk-to-dawn curfew was implemented immediately after the disaster.
-President Bush, who arrived the morning of March 3, declared the county a disaster area.
+President Bush arrived the morning of March 3 and immediately declared Coffee County a disaster area.
 An AmeriCorps team was sent to the city to help organize and participate in disaster relief.

-The high school was to be relocated to the west end of Boll Weevil Circle.
-It was due to be rebuilt by the 2010–11 school year at a cost over $80,000,000.
-Until then, the students were required to go to school at the local community college, where trailers were used to add classrooms.
-The high school was rebuilt and reopened on August 23, 2010.
+After the tornado, Enterprise High School students attended classes at the local community college, where trailers were used as temporary additional classrooms.
+The high school was rebuilt on a new site on the west end of Boll Weevil Circle and opened on August 23, 2010, at a cost of over $80 million.
+The new high school has structurally reinforced safe rooms and areas to shelter during severe weather and is rated to withstand winds from an EF5 tornado.